manuelbieh/geolib/README.md

 Takes 2 or 4 arguments.
 First 2 arguments must be objects that each have latitude and longitude properties (e.g. `{latitude: 52.518611, longitude: 13.408056}`)Works with:.
 Coordinates can be in sexagesimal or decimal format.
 3rd argument is accuracy (in meters).
 So a calculated distaWorks with:nce of 1248 meters with an accuracy of 100 is returned as `1200` (accuracy 10 = `1250` etc.).
 4th argument is precision in sub-meters (1 is meter presicion, 2 is decimeters, 3 is centimeters, etc).

-Return value is always an float and represents the distance in meters.
+Return value is always float and represents the distance in meters.

 <h4>Examples</h4>